supaflyENJOY/DynamicsDocs/docs/RCM/RCMworkflow.md

 5. Click "Recalculate" on the claim to view the updated total outstanding and paid amounts based on the remit lines that were posted to the claim lines on the claim.

 <img src ='/img/orphanedremitlines.png' width='800'/>

-find out about recalculate
-frst post remit so thtat we know which lines,  posting ines gives A/R.